MadMando/ai-setup-with_docker/README.md

 ---

-this was created with the assistance of the above instructions, !!!!
+This was created with the assistance of the above instructions, !!!!
 ENJOY !!!!